 If you want to form a civil partnership in England or Wales, you must both give notice at the register office in the area where you live, regardless of where you intend to form your civil partnership.

-If you and your partner live in different authorities, each of you must give notice to your own authority.
+If you and your partner live in different authorities, each of you must give notice to your own authority, unless one or both of you is not a relevant national*, in which case you MUST attend together in the district of residence of one party.
 You must have been resident in the district for at least seven days immediately prior to giving notice.

 If you live in Caerphilly county borough, the register office is at:

 You will need to make an appointment to give notice of civil partnership during our opening hours.
 Please contact us to book an appointment.

 It isn’t possible to give notice more than 12 months in advance of your civil partnership although it is possible for a provisional booking to be made, sometimes up to 3 years in advance of the date.

 Documents that you will need to bring with you

 When you make an appointment to give notice, the registrar will explain what documents you will need to bring such as passport, birth certificate, divorce papers and proof of residence.
 These documents are legally prescribed so often other documents will not be acceptable.
 You may not be able to give legal notice unless you can provide the required documents so this must be discussed with the Superintendent Registrar before attendance at the Register Office.

 When you make an appointment to give notice, the registration officer will advise you on the documents you will need depending on your specific circumstances.

 There is a fee to pay for giving notice.
 Visit register office charges and fees for details.